 Foreign travel advice

 Terrorists are very likely to try to carry out attacks in Lebanon.
 Islamist extremist groups will seek to target the Lebanese state, security services, and civilians, and have the intent to target foreigners inside Lebanon.
-Attacks could take place in areas visited by foreigners, in Beirut and elsewhere, including hotels, restaurants and bars, markets, tourist sites, western-style shopping centres and supermarket chains.
+Attacks could take place in areas visited by foreigners, in Beirut and elsewhere, including hotels, restaurants and bars, markets, tourist and religious sites, large outdoor events, western-style shopping centres and supermarket chains.
+If you plan on visiting these places, you should make sure your security arrangements are sufficient.

 Lebanese security authorities are at a high state of alert and conducting security operations across Lebanon.
 If you notice or suspect a security incident is underway, you should immediately leave the area.
-You should be vigilant at all times and follow the advice of the Lebanese authorities.
+You should be vigilant at all times and follow the advice of the Lebanese authorities, in particular following the Lebanese Army’s security operation in and around Arsal on 28 and 29 June 2017, when 4 attackers exploded suicide belts.
+Follow-up security investigations are ongoing.

 On 28 December 2016, a bomb exploded in the town of Ain on the Baalbek-Al Qaa highway killing one person and injuring another.